Anthony Midget: Coaching career

 After his short-lived playing career, Midget began his coaching career in 2002 at Lake Worth High School in Florida where he held many positions culminating with being the assistant head coach and defensive coordinator.
 In 2007, he went back to his alma mater at Virginia Tech as a graduate assistant.
 From Virginia Tech, Midget progressed to Georgia State where, from 2008 to 2011, he served as the special teams coordinator and defensive backs coach and in 2012 he served as the defensive coordinator and defensive backs coach.
 He was briefly hired in January 2013 to serve as a defensive assistant at Marshall, but before he coached a game at Marshall he was hired at Penn State to coach safeties.

 In 2014, the Houston Texans hired Midget as their Assistant Secondary Coach, and in 2018, he was promoted to Secondary Coach.
 On January 28, 2020, it was announced that Midget was hired as the secondary coach for the Tennessee Titans.

 On January 9, 2023, the Titans head coach Mike Vrabel announced Midget had been fired.

 On March 20, 2024, the Pittsburgh Steelers announced that they had hired Midget as their assistant secondary coach.

+On December 31, 2025, the Virginia Tech Hokies football team announced that they had hired Midget as their pass game coordinator & safeties coach.